Sierpiński carpet: Properties

 The Hausdorff dimension of the carpet is $\frac{\log 8}{\log 3} \approx 1.8928$.

 Sierpiński demonstrated that his carpet is a universal plane curve.
-That is: the Sierpinski carpet is a compact subset of the plane with Lebesgue covering dimension 1, and every subset of the plane with these properties is homeomorphic to some subset of the Sierpiński carpet.
+That is: the Sierpiński carpet is a compact subset of the plane with Lebesgue covering dimension 1, and every subset of the plane with these properties is homeomorphic to some subset of the Sierpiński carpet.

 This "universality" of the Sierpiński carpet is not a true universal property in the sense of category theory: it does not uniquely characterize this space up to homeomorphism.
 For example, the disjoint union of a Sierpiński carpet and a circle is also a universal plane curve.
-However, in 1958 Gordon Whyburn uniquely characterized the Sierpiński carpet as follows: any curve that is locally connected and has no 'local cut-points' is homeomorphic to the Sierpinski carpet.
+However, in 1958 Gordon Whyburn uniquely characterized the Sierpiński carpet as follows: any curve that is locally connected and has no 'local cut-points' is homeomorphic to the Sierpiński carpet.
 Here a local cut-point is a point p for which some connected neighborhood U of p has the property that U − {p} is not connected.
 So, for example, any point of the circle is a local cut point.

 In the same paper Whyburn gave another characterization of the Sierpiński carpet.
 Recall that a continuum is a nonempty connected compact metric space.
 Suppose X is a continuum embedded in the plane.
 Suppose its complement in the plane has countably many connected components C_{1}, C_{2}, C_{3}, ... and suppose: